 Definitions of Emergencies

 MINOR EMERGENCY - Any incident, potential or actual, which will not seriously affect the overall functional capacity of the College.
-Report immediately to Campus Security at extension 1111.
+Report immediately to Campus Safety at extension 1111.

 MAJOR EMERGENCY - Any incident, potential or actual, which affects an entire building or buildings or people, and which will disrupt the overall operations of the College.
 Outside emergency services will probably be required, as well as major efforts from campus support services.
 Major policy considerations and decisions will usually be required from the College administration during times of crises.
 It is mandatory that the Emergency Management Group be convened.